Buzzell Plumbing, Heating & Air

 Sewage backup can be a distressing and potentially hazardous problem for homeowners.
 When the sewer system fails, sewage doesn't flow as it should, resulting in a backup that can lead to significant property damage and pose serious health risks.
 In this article, we shall delve into the causes, health hazards, signs of sewage backup, the immediate steps to take when a backup occurs, and the importance of professional cleanup services.
 We'll also discuss preventive measures to apply and how to handle insurance claims, along with community resources and support.

-Introduction to Sewage Backup: Understanding the Risks and Consequences
+Sewage Backup: Understanding the Risks and Consequences

 A sewage backup occurs when wastewater reverses and flows back into your home via toilets, sinks, and drains.
 This is not an issue to be taken lightly.
 The water from a sewage backup, often called "black water," is heavily contaminated with numerous harmful substances, including bacteria, viruses, fungi, and parasites.
 Contact with, or even proximity to, this contaminated water can pose serious health threats.